cyberark/conjur-spring-boot-sdk/README.md

 #### Set Up Trust Between App and Conjur

 By default, the Conjur  generates and uses self-signed SSL certificates.
-Without trusting them, Java app will not be able to connect to the Conjur server using the Conjur APIs and .
+Without trusting them, Java app will not be able to connect to the Conjur server using the Conjur APIs , so you will need to configure your app to trust them .
 This is accomplished by  following steps:
 * Copy the .pem certificate created while setting up the Conjur
 * Select the Client Class in Eclipse then do RightClick->Properties-> Run&Debug Setting-> Click New
 * In the Select Configuration popup click the Java App